 - (d) Assignment of Proceeds of Sale.
-The Corporation reserves, at any and all times, the right, in the Corporation's sole and absolute discretion, to establish, decline to approve and/or terminate any program and/or procedures for the exercise of Stock Options by means of an assignment of the proceeds of a sale of some or all of the Shares to be acquired upon such exercise. - 9.
+The Corporation reserves, at any and all times, the right, in the Corporation's sole and absolute discretion, to establish, decline to approve and/or terminate any program and/or procedures for the exercise of Stock Options by means of an assignment of the proceeds of a sale of some or all of the Shares to be acquired upon such exercise, or the assignment of the proceeds of a loan with respect to the Shares to be acquired upon such exercise. - 9.
 Recapitalization.
-Appropriate adjustments shall be made in the number and class of Shares subject to the Plan, and to any outstanding Stock Options and in the Purchase Price per Share of any outstanding Stock Options in the event of a stock dividend, stock split, reverse stock split, combination, reclassification, or like change in the capital structure of the Corporation. - 10.
+Appropriate adjustments shall be made in the number and class of Shares subject to the Plan, to the annual limit on Stock Options that may be granted to any individual, and to any outstanding Stock Options and in the Purchase Price per Share of any outstanding Stock Options in the event of a stock dividend, stock split, reverse stock split, combination, reclassification, or like change in the capital structure of the Corporation. - 10.
 Reorganization.
-A "Reorganization" shall be deemed to have occurred in the event any of the following occurs with respect to the Corporation: (a) the direct or indirect sale or exchange by the stockholders of the Corporation of all or substantially all of the stock of the Corporation where the stockholders of the Corporation before such sale or exchange do not retain, directly or indirectly, at least a majority of the beneficial interest in the voting stock of the Corporation after such sale or exchange; (b) a merger or consolidation in which the Corporation is not the surviving corporation; (c) a merger or consolidation in which the Corporation before such merger or consolidation where the stockholders of the Corporation before such merger or consolidation do not retain, directly or indirectly, at least a majority of the beneficial interest in the voting stock of the Corporation after such merger or consolidation; (d) the sale, exchange, or transfer of all or substantially all of the assets of the Corporation (other than a sale, exchange, or transfer to one (1) or more subsidiary corporations (as defined in paragraph 2.2 above) of the Corporation); or (e) a liquidation or dissolution of the Corporation.
+A "Reorganization" shall be deemed to have occurred in the event any of the following occurs with respect to the Corporation: (a) the direct or indirect sale or exchange by the stockholders of the Corporation of all or substantially all of the stock of the Corporation where the stockholders of the Corporation before such sale or exchange do not retain, directly or indirectly, at least a majority of the beneficial interest in the voting stock of the Corporation after such sale or exchange; (b) a merger or consolidation in which the Corporation is not the surviving corporation; (c) a merger or consolidation in which the Corporation is the surviving corporation where the stockholders of the Corporation before such merger or consolidation do not retain, directly or indirectly, at least a majority of the beneficial interest in the voting stock of the Corporation after such merger or consolidation; (d) the sale, exchange, or transfer of all or substantially all of the assets of the Corporation (other than a sale, exchange, or transfer to one (1) or more subsidiary corporations (as defined in paragraph 2.2 above) of the Corporation); or (e) a liquidation or dissolution of the Corporation.